vowstar/k210-linux-nommu/linux-kernel/Documentation/networking/phy.rst

-* PHY device drivers in PHYLIB being reusable by nature, being able to configure correctly a specified delay enables more designs with similar delay requirements to be operate correctly
+* PHY device drivers in PHYLIB being reusable by nature, being able to configure correctly a specified delay enables more designs with similar delay requirements to be operated correctly

 For cases where the PHY is not capable of providing this delay, but the Ethernet MAC driver is capable of doing so, the correct phy_interface_t value